Lab Chief--Associate Professor / Professor-Biomedical Magnetic Resonance Laboratory (BMRL)

-The Mallinckrodt Institute of Radiology at the Washington University School of Medicine in St. Louis is seeking a Lab Chief of its Biomedical Magnetic Resonance Laboratory (BMRL) <https://www.mir.wustl.edu/research/research-laboratories/biomedical-magnetic-resonance-laboratory-bmrl>.
+The Mallinckrodt Institute of Radiology at the Washington University School of Medicine in St. Louis is seeking a Lab Chief of its Biomedical Magnetic Resonance Laboratory (BMRL) https://www.mir.wustl.edu/research/research-laboratories/biomedical-magnetic-resonance-laboratory-bmrl.
 Research in the BMRL is directed toward the development and application of MR techniques and data analytics to provide a more complete understanding of the complex microstructure and biophysical and physiologic determinants that govern healthy and diseased mammalian tissues in vivo.
 More than 40 faculty, trainees and research staff, who have developed extensive collaborations throughout the University, are pursuing this broad and diverse research portfolio.
-The Lab Chief plays a critical leadership role in supporting and enabling the innovative use of MR techniques and the development and mentoring of eager MR scientists to advance the institution’s basic and clinical research missions.
+The Institute is looking for a visionary leader to enhance the BMRL’s capabilities to build and apply innovative MR techniques and train the next generation of MR scientists to advance our basic and clinical research missions.

 Washington University provides faculty with generous benefits that include health, life and disability coverage, retirement and tuition assistance.
 In addition to these competitive benefits, the university offers a variety of time off and quality-of-life programs.